thomrs7/ImgHashCommand/README.md

 * scipy

 ## Troubleshoting
-Logs are written to the searches.log
+Logs are written to the search's search.log, accesable via. the job inspector.

 To enalbe logging to $SPLUNK_HOME/etc/apps/ImgHashCommand/imghash.log update [logger_ImgHashCommand] handlers to 'file'